B C C Fuba India Ltd.

 CORPORATE SOCIAL RESPONSIBILITY

-Company does not qualify the criteria as prescribed to adopt the corporate socialresponsibility.
+The Company does not qualify the criteria as prescribed to adopt the corporate socialresponsibility.
+CONTRACTS/ARRANGEMENTS WITH RELATED PARTIES

 All Related Party Transactions are placed before the Audit Committee for review andapproval.
-Prior omnibus approval is obtained for Related Party Transactions on a quarterlybasis for transactions which are of repetitive nature and / or entered in the OrdinaryCourse of Business and are at Arm's length.
-All Related Party Transactions are subjectedto independent review by a reputed accounting firm to establish compliance with therequirements of Related Party Transactions.
+Prior omnibus approval is obtained for Related Party Transactions on a quarterlybasis for transactions which are of repetitive nature and/or entered in the OrdinaryCourse of Business and are at Arm's length.
+All Related Party Transactions are subjectedto independent review by are computed accounting firm to establish compliance with therequirements of Related Party Transactions.
 All Related Party Transactions entered duringthe year were in Ordinary Course of the Business and on Arm's Length basis.

 DECLARATION BY INDEPENDENT DIRECTORS